isabella232/conch-docs/docs/relay/usage.md

 A DRD requires 2 ethernet and 1 power connection to a rack:

-* ETH0 should be plugged into port 21 on the Cisco management switch
+* ETH0 should be plugged into port 21 on the bottom Arista switch
-* ETH1 should be plugged into port 23 on the bottom Arista switch
+* ETH1 should be plugged into port 21 on Cisco management switch

 The cable for ETH1/Arista requires the included 1gig copper SFP module.